William Bidlake

 William Henry Bidlake MA, FRIBA (12 May 1861 – 6 April 1938) was a British architect, a leading figure of the Arts and Crafts movement in Birmingham and Director of the School of Architecture at Birmingham School of Art from 1919 until 1924.

 Several of Bidlake's houses in the Birmingham area were featured in Hermann Muthesius's book Das englische Haus (The English House), which was to prove influential on the early Modern Movement in Germany.

-Life and career
+Personal life

 Bidlake was born in Wolverhampton, the son of local architect George Bidlake (1830-1892) from whom he received his earliest architectural training.
-He attended Tettenhall College and Christ's College, Cambridge.
-In 1882 he moved to London where he studied at the Royal Academy Schools and worked for Gothic Revival architects Bodley and Garner.
-In 1885 he won the RIBA Pugin Travelling Fellowship for his draughtsmanship, which enabled him to spend 1886 travelling in Italy.

-On returning to England in 1887 Bidlake settled in Birmingham where he set up in independent practice and, from 1893, pioneered the teaching of architecture at the Birmingham School of Art.
-Famously ambidextrous, his party trick was to sketch with both hands simultaneously.
+He attended Tettenhall College and Christ's College, Cambridge, gaining his MA in 1881.
+In 1924, He married a woman over twenty years younger than himself and moved to Wadhurst in East Sussex, where he continued to practise until his death.